 Travelling to University

-When you arrive in the UK you will need to pass through Passport Control, where there are two queues available; one for EEA nationals and one for non-EEA nationals.
-Make sure that you choose the correct queue.
-In addition to showing your passport (or national identity cards for EEA nationals) you will need to hand in your completed Landing Card if you are a non-EEA national – this is supplied by your airline, shipping company or train operator.
+When you arrive in the UK you will need to pass through passport control, where there are two queues available; one for EEA nationals and one for non-EEA nationals.
+Make sure that you choose the correct queue. n addition to showing your passport (or national identity cards for EEA nationals), you will need to hand in your completed landing card.
+If you are a non-EEA national, this is supplied by your airline, shipping company or train operator.
 The immigration officer will check your entry clearance (visa) and stamp your passport to show the date that you entered the UK.